What is a ‘dieta’ in the Ayahuasca Tradition?

 How Do You Know If You’re Ready for Ayahuasca?

-What Happens During the Dieta Process?
+What Happens During the Dieta Process in Florida?

 What Are the Benefits and Challenges of an Ayahuasca Dieta?